AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Rules with `$method` modifier are supported by AdGuard for Windows, Mac, and Android with [CoreLibs] v1.12 or later and AdGuard Browser Extension for Chrome, Firefox, and Edge with [TSUrlFilter] v2.1.1 or later.
+Rules with `$method` modifier are supported by AdGuard for Windows, AdGuard for Mac, and AdGuard for Android with [CoreLibs] v1.12 or later, and AdGuard Browser Extension for Chrome, Firefox, and Edge with [TSUrlFilter] v2.1.1 or later.

 :::